ClickHouse/ClickHouse/.github/ISSUE_TEMPLATE/80_backward-compatibility.md

 ---
 name: Backward compatibility issue
-about: Create a report to help us improve ClickHouse
+about: Report the case when the behaviour of a new version can break existing use cases
 title: ''
 labels: backward compatibility
 assignees: ''